-On my recent visit to Sequoyah National Wildlife Refuge, I had a pleasant surprise encounter with an Eastern Gray Squirrel.
-While I was packing up my camera equipment near the entrance, I noticed this charming creature making its way towards me.
-Though I do not usually photograph Gray Squirrels, as they tend to be more cautious around humans than Fox Squirrels, which are more commonly found in the areas I frequent, I couldn’t resist this opportunity.
+On my recent visit to Sequoyah National Wildlife Refuge, I had a delightful surprise encounter with an Eastern Gray Squirrel.
+As I was packing up my camera equipment near the entrance, I noticed this charming little creature making its way over to me.

-Fortunately, this particular Gray Squirrel seemed more relaxed, and I was able to capture some lovely photos of it perched on a post.
-I used a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
-I didn’t have my beanbag with me, so I rested the lens on the open driver-side window frame of my pickup truck to stabilize it.
+I managed to get some lovely images of him perched up on a post using my Fujifilm X-T3 with a Canon EF 100-400mm f/4.5-5.6L IS II lens and Fringer EF-FX Pro adapter.
+Since I didn’t have my beanbag, I rested the lens on the open window of my truck to steady it.

 - AV Mode